Jamil/sabre_dev_studio/README.md

 }
 ```

-Don't worry, the test suite won't make too many requests. `base_test` makes three requests (excluding authentication), and each tester for the unit should only make at most two requests to the endpoint its testing (e.g. `instaflights_test.py` will only make one request)
+Don't worry, the test suite won't make too many requests, and won't have a huge impact on your request limit. `base_test` makes three requests (excluding authentication), and each tester for the unit should only make at most two requests to the endpoint its testing (e.g. `instaflights_test.py` will only make one request).

 ## Examples